Your brand relies on great marketing strategies.

 - Support all devices.
 If your landing page isn’t optimized for smartphones, tablets, and phablets, then you need to change that immediately.
 A user-hostile experience on a mobile platform will absolutely limit your conversions and probably put you out of business.

 - Use videos.
 There’s a reason why so many landing pages have a video at the top that plays automatically.
 Marketers know that a video is a great way to keep visitors on a page.
 Think about it: the average attention span is about 8 seconds.
-A video with great a great marketing narrative can reach people who aren’t interested in reading a whole lot of text.
+A video with a great marketing narrative can reach people who aren’t interested in reading a whole lot of text.
+Just make sure you get your video professionally produced.
+Nothing says “I don’t care” like a lackluster YouTube clip.

 - Use a single offer per page.
 Don’t confuse people with multiple offers.
 Instead, include one prominent offer per page.
 It’s okay if you repeat the same offer throughout your page (in fact, that’s a great idea), but don’t inundate your visitors with different offers.
 You’ll leave them wondering which one they should accept.
 They might accept none of them.